 Criminal Duty Solicitor

 ✨Familiarise Yourself with the Firm's Values

-Research the firm's culture and values before the interview.
-Understanding their commitment to supporting publicly funded work will allow you to align your answers with what they are looking for in a candidate, demonstrating that you are a good fit for their team.
+Research the firm’s culture and values before the interview.
+Understanding their commitment to publicly funded work and their supportive environment will help you align your answers with what they are looking for in a candidate.

+Criminal Duty Solicitor